 Parsons School of Design

-At a moment when climate data can feel abstract or overwhelming, Sensing Change proposes another kind of measurement through attention, memory, imagination, and embodied experience.
-What does it mean to witness change not only with instruments but with our senses and our care?
-By cultivating sensitivity to the slow and often unseen rhythms of transformation, Sensing Change calls for a deeper kind of listening, the one that recognizes the planet not as backdrop, but as collaborator.
+At a moment when climate data can feel abstract or overwhelming, Sensing Change proposes an alternative form of measurement.
+One grounded in attention, memory, imagination, and care.
+The project invites a deeper kind of listening, recognizing the planet not as backdrop, but as collaborator.